SFStefenon/Digital_ED/README.md

 ---

 Since the cropouts have 640 by 640 pixels, it is necessary to join the segments and define the position of the objects-based cropouts from the original image, this is done by this [algorithm](https://github.com/SFStefenon/Digital_ED/blob/main/Graph/Load_Complete_Graph_Full_Image_Annotations_and_Segments.py).
-The complete graph that combines all electrical connections between symbols which can be used for future experiments is available [here](https://github.com/SFStefenon/Digital_ED/blob/main/Graph/Create_Complete_Graph_Full_Image_to_Save_Annotations_and_Segments.py).
+The complete graph that combines all electrical connections is available [here](https://github.com/SFStefenon/Digital_ED/blob/main/Graph/Create_Complete_Graph_Full_Image_to_Save_Annotations_and_Segments.py).

 ---